 The agencies will consider all public comments on this proposed plan in preparing the ROD.
-Depending on comments received, the plan presented in the ROD could be different from the preferred alternatives presented in this proposed plan.
-All written and verbal comments will be summarized and responded to in the responsiveness summary section of the ROD, which is scheduled to be issued by DATE, 20156.
+Depending on comments received, the remedy selected in the ROD could be different from the preferred alternatives presented in this proposed plan.
+All written and verbal comments will be summarized and responded to in the responsiveness summary section of the ROD.